branhoff/branhoff.github.io/README.md

     <div data-mode="snes" data-text="SNES" id="snes-mode" class="theme-dot"></div>
     <div data-mode="new_theme" data-text="New theme" id="new_theme-mode" class="theme-dot"></div>
 ```
-*Our `data-mode` and `data-text` parameters are used by the `script.js` and `themeTextGenerator.js` to set the theme and displayed theme text name respectively.
+*Our `data-mode` and `data-text` parameters are used by the `setThemeForGivenDotClick.js` and `themeTextGenerator.js` in our scripts directory to set the theme and displayed theme text name respectively.

-Then in our `default.css` let's add an implementation for what the `new_theme-mode` color should be:
+Then in our `themes/default.css` let's add an implementation for what the `new_theme-mode` color should be:

 ```css
 #light-mode {